August-IE/alx-interview/README.md

 # alx-interview
-This repository caters for all alx interview tasks
+This repository serves all alx interview tasks